 Finding out where a college is located — regardless if it’s Los Angeles, California or Vermillion, South Dakota — does not tell you how that campus engages with their own community and the surrounding environment.
 Do students live on campus or commute in?
 Will the location allow you to continue pursuing your love of music, the outdoors or community service?
 Is it easy to get home for the holidays?

-Answers from admission officers can be very telling about the campus climate, but if you get a chance, a visit is best.
+Answers from admission officers can be very telling about the campus climate, but if you get a chance, a visit (or virtual visit) is best.
 Prioritize the information you want to gather beforehand then spend time on campus and hang out where the students do.
 Observe whether they’re enjoying the campus, if they seem to look out for one another and if the campus and surrounding area offers what you need to maintain a good quality of life.

 The only bad questions are the ones you don’t ask.
 Follow-up if an admission counselor doesn’t provide the information you need — they’ll be happy to answer your question.
 We all work in college admission because we love talking to students.